Teletoon+: History

 On 1 October 2011, when all Canal+ channels in Poland were relaunched to bear the „+” suffix in their names, ZigZap was renamed Teletoon+, taking the name from the similarly named channel in France.
 The French Télétoon was previously operated by Groupe TPS until 2007 when TPS merged with Canal+, and it took the new Télétoon+ name earlier in May 2011.

 On 11 November 2011, the channel launched a high definition simulcast feed.

 Programming

 Late night

 From 1 August 1999 until 31 August 2001, Minimax aired a late night programming block titled Game One.
 It took the name from the French television channel of the same name which Canal+ operated until 2001.
+The station was localized French version with the same programming.

 On 1 September 2001, the channel launched a new programming block titled Hyper, which carried the programmes about video gaming, and showed animated series from Japan.
 It was carried over well into the ZigZap era until 11 November 2011, when it was renamed Hyper+.
 The block ended on 1 July 2014.

 Teletoon+ still broadcasts video game shows in the late night slot, but no particular branding is practised on such programmes.